Long Island Sound Futures Fund 2021 Request for Proposals

 - “Whole-farm” conservation systems that reduce pollution from crop and pasture lands, animal production areas, and protect or restore high-value natural resource areas like wetlands and riparian areas and significantly improve the environmental performance of the farm while maximizing public and private financial assistance programs.

-CCMP THEME: Thriving Habitats and Abundant Wildlife – Protect and restore coastal habitats to maintain resilience and function and to support populations of fish, birds and wildlife through:
+CCMP THEME: Thriving Habitats and Abundant Wildlife – Restore coastal habitats to maintain resilience and function and to support populations of fish, birds and wildlife by:

-- Protecting or restoring quantifiable acres of coastal habitat restored within the 12 habitat types targeted by LISS.
-Review the LISS Habitat Restoration Guidelines 2017 to inform development of a proposal.
+- Restoring habitat within the Important Coastal Habitat Types targeted by LISS.
+Please review the LISS Habitat Restoration Guidelines to inform development of a proposal.

 - Planning or design to set-the-stage for implementation of such projects.